 14:7 [a claim to be God] If you really knew me, you would know my Father as well.
 From now on, you do know him and have seen him.”

-Note: If we want to understand what God the Father is like then we must look at God the Son.
+If we want to understand what God the Father is like then we must look at God the Son.
 Jesus explained God with His words and by His person.
-Jesus explained that knowing and seeing Him was the same as knowing and seeing the Father.
+Knowing and seeing Him, Jesus explained to His disciples, was the same as knowing and seeing the Father.

 14:8 Philip said, “Lord, show us the Father and that will be enough [sufficient] for us.”